My church, St. Thomas the Apostle,

 He joins his hands and, making the sign of the cross once over both bread and chalice, says:that you accept and bless these gifts, these offerings, these holy and unblemished sacrifices...

 With hands extended, he continues: which we offer you firstly for your holy catholic Church.
 Be pleased to grant her peace, to guard, unite and govern her throughout the whole world, together with your servant Francis our Pope and Lewis our Bishop, and all those who, holding to the truth, hand on the catholic and apostolic faith.
-Remember, Lord, your servant Pegah,
+Remember, Lord, your servants

-The Priest joins his hands and prays briefly for those for whom he intends to pray.
+The Priest may join his hands and pray briefly for those for whom he intends to pray.
 Then, with hands extended, he continues: and all gathered here, whose faith and devotion are known to you.
 For them, we offer you this sacrifice of praise or they offer it for themselves and all who are dear to them: for the redemption of their souls, in hope of health and well-being, and paying their homage to you, the eternal God, living and true.
 In communion with those whose memory we venerate, especially the glorious ever-Virgin Mary, Mother of our God and Lord, Jesus Christ, and blessed Joseph, her Spouse, your blessed Apostles and Martyrs, Peter and Paul, Andrew, and all your Saints; we ask that through their merits and prayers, in all things we may be defended by your protecting help, through Christ our Lord.
 Amen.

 With hands extended, the Priest continues: Therefore, Lord, we pray: graciously accept this oblation of our service, that of your whole family; order our days in your peace, and command that we be delivered from eternal damnation and counted among the flock of those you have chosen.